SMS Prinz Adalbert (1901): 1915

 On 6 January 1915, Prinz Adalbert, Thetis, Augsburg, Lübeck, and several torpedo boats and U-boats went on a patrol toward Utö, where they discovered a Russian submarine base.
 The Germans planned to attack the base with the torpedo boats and Thetis, since she had the shallowest draft, but due to a miscommunication, the attack was not carried out.
 On 22 January, Prinz Adalbert, in company with Augsburg and several torpedo boats, conducted another reconnaissance sweep toward Åland.
 While on the return voyage, she bombarded Russian positions at Libau.
 She ran aground off Steinort during the operation, and Augsburg struck a mine off Bornholm.
+Prinz Adalbert took on some 350 t of water in the accident.
 After being freed from her grounding, the ship was repaired; Michelsen temporarily served as the detachment commander in place of Behring from 13 February to 9 March, when the ship was ready to return to service.
 Behring returned to Prinz Adalbert on 20 March.
 In the meantime, the Russians had briefly captured Memel.
 The Admiralty Staff detached the II Battle Squadron, II Scouting Group, and two flotillas of torpedo boats from the High Seas Fleet to reinforce the forces in the Baltic.
 The ships began to make diversionary attacks to support the German Army's campaign to retake Memel; Prinz Adalbert supported one such operation, a raid of the II Scouting Group into the Bothnian Sea to attack Russian merchant shipping on 23 March.
+Prinz Adalbert also bombarded Russian positions as they moved to reinforce Libau.
 The following day, the ships from the High Seas Fleet were recalled to the North Sea, leaving Behring's cruisers alone once again.